srikanthg-techie/hlf-composer/README.md

 # Hyperledger Fabric and Composer - The Collected Documentation from Different Sources

+---
-Note: This document covers Hyperledger Fabric 1.1 and Hyperledger Composer 0.9.x
+**Note:** This document covers Hyperledger Fabric 1.1 and Hyperledger Composer 0.9.x
+---

 ## What is Hyperledger Fabric?